hummingbot/hummingbot-site/docs/exchanges/binance/index.md

 ## 🔑 How to Connect

+!!! tip
     See the [Binance Connector Guide](/academy-content/using-binance-with-hummingbot/) for details on create API keys on Binance.

 From inside the Hummingbot client, run `connect binance`: